JGCRI/gcam-doc/fusion.md

 }
 ```

-Next let's add in some calls to GCAM Fusion to query for the global CO2 emissions from the model.
-We'll take this one step at a time.
-You will need to include the following header files into your .cpp file:
+Next we will add in some calls to GCAM Fusion to query for the global CO2
+emissions from the model.
+You will need to include the following header files
+into your .cpp file:

 ```cpp
 #include "util/base/include/gcam_fusion.hpp"
 #include "util/base/include/gcam_data_containers.h"
 ```

-WARNING: including GCAMFusion essentially includes the **entire** model.
-This is because it needs to be able to search and traverse potentially any object in the model.
-This will lead to a long compile time for any source file that includes it.
+Be aware that including GCAMFusion essentially includes the *entire* model.
+This
+is because it needs to be able to search and traverse potentially any object in
+the model.
+This will lead to a long compile time for any source file that
+includes it.
+Therefore, you should try to isolate code that uses these
+capabilities in a small number of fusion-aware translation units.

 The `GCAMFusion` object takes four template parameters:

 -   The type of the object that can handle the results of the search
--   A boolean flag to indicate if said object will process the start of each step taken into a `CONTAINER` object (default is `false`).
+-   A boolean flag to indicate if said object will process the start of each
+    step taken into a `CONTAINER` object (default is `false`).
--   A boolean flag to indicate if said object will process stepping out of a `CONTAINER` object (default is false).
+-   A boolean flag to indicate if said object will process stepping out of
+    a `CONTAINER` object (default is false).
--   A boolean flag to indicate if said object will process the data being found (default is `true`).
+-   A boolean flag to indicate if said object will process the data being found
+    (default is `true`).

-The GCAMFusion object takes two parameters:
+The GCAMFusion object constructor takes two arguments:

 -   A vector of FilterSteps
 -   An instance of an object that can handle the results of the search

-The object that will handle the results of the search can be any object since GCAMFusion is templated.
-This object must provide the templated function that will be called when that event occurs corresponding to the templated flags used in creation of the GCAMFusion object:
+The object that will handle the results of the search can be any object since
+GCAMFusion is templated.
+This object must provide the templated function that
+will be called when that event occurs corresponding to the templated flags used
+in creation of the GCAMFusion object:

 ```cpp
 struct GatherEmiss {